Uroš Slokar

-Uroš Slokar ([ˈurɔʃ ˈslokar]; born May 14, 1983) is a Slovenian former professional basketball player who last played for Pallacanestro Cantù of the Lega Basket Serie A.
+Uroš Slokar ([ˈurɔʃ ˈslokar]; born 14 May 1983) is a Slovenian former professional basketball player who last played for Pallacanestro Cantù of the Lega Basket Serie A.

 Professional career

 After playing two seasons in the Slovenian basketball league, Slokar moved to Italy's Serie A in 2003, where he represented Benetton Treviso and Pallalcesto Amatori Udine.
-Upon his 2005 NBA Draft selection by the Toronto Raptors (58th overall), he remained a further season in Europe.
+Upon his 2005 NBA draft selection by the Toronto Raptors (58th overall), he remained a further season in Europe.
 In his 2006-2007 NBA season the Raptors won a first ever Atlantic Division title.

-On August 16, 2007, Slokar signed a one-year deal with Triumph Lyubertsy, formerly known as Dynamo Moscow Region, which plays in the Russian Super League and the European Eurocup.
+On 16 August 2007 Slokar signed a one-year deal with Triumph Lyubertsy, formerly known as Dynamo Moscow Region, which plays in the Russian Super League and the European Eurocup.
 After one season in Russia, he returned to Italy and signed with Fortitudo Bologna for the next two years.

 For the 2009–10 season he returned to Slovenia, where he played for Union Olimpija.
 He later left the club for Montepaschi Siena.

 In October 2010 he signed with the Spanish League club Assignia Manresa.

 In August 2011, he signed with Lottomatica Roma.
 One year later, in July 2012, he came back to Spain to play with CB Gran Canaria.
-On October 31, 2013, he signed a six-week contract with Alba Berlin.
+On 31 October 2013 he signed a six-week contract with Alba Berlin.

-On December 16, 2013, he signed a two-month deal with CB Estudiantes.
-On February 18, 2014, he was re-signed for the rest of the season.
-On October 29, 2014, he again re-signed with Estudiantes.
+On 16 December 2013 he signed a two-month deal with CB Estudiantes.
+On 18 February 2014 he was re-signed for the rest of the season.
+On 29 October 2014 he again re-signed with Estudiantes.

-On August 28, 2015, he signed with Baloncesto Sevilla, ending his contract with the Andalusian club January 19, 2016.
+On 28 August 2015 he signed with Baloncesto Sevilla, ending his contract with the Andalusian club on 19 January 2016.

-On February 28, 2016, Slokar signed with Serie A team Juvecaserta Basket for the rest of the season.
+On 28 February 2016 Slokar signed with Serie A team Juvecaserta Basket for the rest of the season.

-On December 29, 2016, Slokar signed with Pallacanestro Cantù for the remainder of the season.
+On 29 December 2016 Slokar signed with Pallacanestro Cantù for the remainder of the season.